 Fur Should Fly is a community of like-minded folks engaged in collaboratively developing sustainable solutions: Our mission is to contribute monetarily to rescues and shelters supporting animals in need, improving their lives.
-We are a business fundraiser for Best Friends Animal Society in support of their No-Kill mission.
+Fur Should Fly donates to No- Kill animal rescues large and small.
+In 2017 FSF donated to 8 animal rescues including Best Friends Animal Society in support of their No-Kill mission.
 For a more in-depth understanding of our innovative ideas we invite you to read more about our mission.

 Fur Should Fly would like to share with you some of the names and faces of the folks that believed in us from the very beginning of our two year journey to launching our first animal themed gifts.
 Our friends encouraged and supported us all along the unfolding journey, helping us shape our mission and test out our artists’ cheeky art.

 Strangers responded to our posts on our community list-serves when we reached out for specific help with writing skills, social media and computer technology.
 We continue to be blessed many times over to have just the right people selflessly donate their skills and time to help shape us into the company we are today.
 We are grateful beyond measure...

 Our Artists, Connie Townsend and Julie Ireland (co-founder): Julie and Connie, your art and humor are the reasons Fur Should Fly exists.
 Thank you for allowing us to share your art and your love for animals.